brunscii/astro-blog-site/src/content/blog/Apps/yt-dlp.md

 ## Rating
 ### ★★★★★
 This tool has done as promised with most of what I ask of it.
-It is an amazing tool with over 1000 contributors on github.
+It is an amazing program with over 1000 contributors on github.